SpiffySnail/plateupFPV/README.md

 - Minimap Overhead
 - WASD FPS style movement
 - Mouse input for camera movement
+- Controller Support

 Issues:
 - Can't access UI
-- Player Rotation rotates full body instead of just head.
 - Clipping through objects when too close.
 - Basic Skybox applied as some levels are black.
 - F1 Doesn't toggle to the camera and just creates a new one everytime
-- Controller not working
 - unable to move before toggled
-- Camera rotates out of the map and needs to be clamped
+- Camera needs to be clamped
-- camera needs to be clamped at the right height to allow interaction
-- Camera breaks when each new internal scene is rendered resulting in a NoClip bug

 Upcoming: